 A disease prevention program is essential in areas where tomato disease pressure is high.

 Begin by applying Rootshield to transplants before setting them out; the active ingredient, a beneficial fungus, grows onto plant roots and provides protection against root diseases.

 Once planted, tomatoes should be inspected regularly for any sign of disease — easy to do with heirlooms because you'll be pruning them often.

 If you don't already know, learn to identify tomato diseases.
 Cornell University's Vegetable MD Online has a Tomato Disease Identification Key that can help you learn the symptoms of diseases, as well as how to distinguish between environmental or nutrient-related causes.
 Once you have identified a disease, you can consult Johnny's Pest & Disease Chart to find a recommended treatment.

-We also offer an overview of important tomato selection criteria in All About Tomatoes.
-Andrew Mefferd, Johnny's trial technician for tomatoes, offers additional advice on heirlooms in How to Choose Tomato Varieties, an article published in Growing for Market.
+In All About Tomatoes, we also give an overview of important selection criteria.
+Andrew Mefferd, Johnny's tomato trial technician, offers additional advice on heirlooms in How to Choose Tomato Varieties, an article published in Growing for Market.

 Most heirloom varieties have thin skin, which enhances eating quality but also makes the fruit prone to splitting on the vine.
 Being careful not to overwater can help to reduce the number of splits.

 Plus, when tomatoes receive more water than needed, the excess is directed into the fruits, which has the effect of diluting flavor.

 By providing whatever water is required intermittently, in several smaller irrigations rather than all at once, you can alleviate splitting and gain better flavor.
 Carrying a portable moisture meter is a convenient way to obtain quick, accurate soil-moisture readings.